Sitecore-Community/docs/xDB/Engagement Automation/debug-a-plan/index.md

 ![alt]({{ site.baseurl}}/images/Engagement%20Automation/Testing%20Plan/howitworks3.png)

-Note that this document has a `StateTransition` field, where `StateIdBefore` is nullID because this this is the first state we have entered into, and `StateIdAfter` is an id of our Initial State.
+Note that this document has a `StateTransition` field, where `StateIdBefore` is nullID because this is the first state we have entered into, and `StateIdAfter` is an id of our Initial State.

 This document with `StateTransition` is created by `AutomationStateManager.SaveChanges` method, which is called by `SaveAutomationRecords` processor from `<submitContact>` pipeline. `<submitContact>` pipeline is called from `FlushContactToXdb`, which is called when we end the session.